 Note that in the case of motor vehicles, individuals are typically charged with a different criminal act called California Penal Code Section 487(d)(1): Grand Theft Auto.

-Individuals may even face grand theft charges if they steal more than $250 worth of:
+Individuals may even face grand theft charges if they steal more than $250 worth of the following from a property owner:

 - Domestic Fowls